huggingface/blog/audio-datasets.md

  }
 ```

-`cast_column` provides an easy mechanism for resampling audio datasets as required.
+Easy! `cast_column` provides an straightforward mechanism for resampling audio datasets as and when required.

 ### 2. Pre-Processing Function